FAQ for Reboot Website

 Part of the challenge is the quality and quantity of information.
 Afterall, we are bombarded with information, misinformation, facts and fake news.
 This information overload can be impossible to wade through without the critical thinking competencies to identify bias, question assumptions, and draw reasoned conclusions.

-See more on our Critical Thinking Perspectives page for ways critical thinking applies to your daily life.
+See more on our Insights for Adults and Professionals page for ways critical thinking applies to your daily life.

 It is never too late to develop your critical thinking capacities.
 Adults can and do learn to develop their critical thinking, although starting early and with lots of practice helps to progressively develop and improve critical thinking.